 Therefore, the Big 12 champion will likely have at least two top-25 wins, assuming Oklahoma State stays in the rankings.
 Oklahoma would then also have two wins over Baylor.

 Utah would finally have a top-25 win again if they beat Oregon since Arizona State fell out of the AP poll quite some time ago.
 It’s almost a matter of Utah needing to put on an extremely impressive performance against Oregon compared to the Big 12 Championship as well as Georgia losing to LSU, of course.

-That would lend some to believe the Big 12 champion would have the edge over Utah if it comes down to those two for the fourth spot in the even of a Georgia loses.
+That would lend some to believe the Big 12 champion would have the edge over Utah if it comes down to those two for the fourth spot in the event of a Georgia loss.
 Even if Oklahoma State does get knocked out of the rankings Sunday, Baylor would have a win over Oklahoma, while Utah would have a win over Oregon, and the committee clearly favors the Sooners, which would give the edge to Baylor in that situation.